 Slow-roasting tomatoes bring out such sweet, intense flavour.
-You get almost all of the concentrated flavour of sun-dried tomatoes but without the drying.
+You get almost all the concentrated flavour of sun-dried tomatoes without the drying.

-Mixed with tons of garlic, oregano, and fresh basil, I don’t know how it works… but it tastes like heaven in your mouth.
-They take on an intensely deep flavour after roasting and can be used in many different ways.
-It’s perfect to eat with toast, bread, crackers, salads, pasta, goat cheese, bocconcini… you name it.
+Mixed with tons of garlic, oregano, and fresh basil, I don’t know how it works, but it tastes like heaven in your mouth.
+After roasting, they take on an intensely deep flavour and can be used in many ways.
+It’s perfect for eating with toast, bread, crackers, salads, pasta, goat cheese, and bocconcini.
+You name it.

-My mom makes it since I was a child and everyone loves it.
+My mom has made it since I was a child, and everyone loves it.

 Here are other mouth-watering Tomato Recipes you should also make (and eat):